Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a-test-case.md

 ## Issues List

-* Are log events worth including?
-If not, CTRL-F and remove those lines.
-If so, maybe we refer to them as optional test steps or something?
+* Are log events worth including? is there a better place to put "optional" test behavior and notifications/outputs?
+* the `@Context` expansion/dereferencing requirement is a pain because it forces the issue of how test cases can import methods from standard libraries (in this case, JSON-LD JS libraries), but it is probably good practice to open-source at least one example of a test that does this for others to copypaste, and to specify how external dependencies in test runners can be work in `activitypub-testing`